 Results of our assessment of the long-term cost-effectiveness of MATs for OUD suggest that all therapies generated very similar life years, with only marginal differences in QALYs relative to their respective comparators.
-This is not surprising given the non-inferiority designs employed in the major clinical trials of these treatments.
-Both Sublocade and Vivitrol were dominated strategies (each being more costly and less effective) relative to generic SL buprenorphine/naloxone.
-Our analysis indicates that only CAM2038 and Probuphine produce incremental QALYs relative to generic SL buprenorphine/naloxone, but then only marginally.
+Vivitrol was a dominated strategy (being more costly and less effective) relative to generic SL buprenorphine/naloxone.
+Our analysis indicates that only CAM2038 and Probuphine produce incremental QALYs relative to generic SL buprenorphine/naloxone, and then only marginally.
+Due to a lack of data, we couldn't calculate the cost-effectiveness of Sublocade in the base case analysis, but even under unreasonably favorable assumptions in a scenario analysis, Sublocade still wasn't cost-effective.